-Ethiopia is currently facing two parallel emergency situations, which exacerbate levels of food insecurity in the country.
+Ethiopia is currently facing two emergency situations, which exacerbate levels of food insecurity in the country.

-Despite the immense operational challenges, WFP had distributed more than 8.4 million food baskets to 4.4 million people across all three regions as of mid-June.
+Despite the immense operational challenges, WFP had distributed more than 12 million food baskets to 4.8 million people across all three regions as of mid-October.

-Meanwhile, the country is experiencing the driest conditions recorded since 1981, with severe drought leaving an estimated 7.4 million people across the country facing severe hunger in the first quarter of 2022.
+Meanwhile, the country is experiencing the driest conditions recorded since 1981, with severe drought leaving an estimated 9.9 million people across the country facing hunger and 24 million people in need of humanitarian assistance.

 The shortages of water and pasture are devastating livelihoods, forcing families from their homes across the Somali, Oromia, Sidama, and Southern Nations, Nationalities and Peoples’ regions in the south and southeast.

-WFP has already supported over 3.3 million people with a combination of emergency relief food and anticipatory actions, saving lives in the short term and building resilience in the long term.
+WFP has already supported over 3.3 million people with a combination of emergency relief food and anticipatory actions to save lives in the short-term and build resilience in the long-term.

 However, to deliver its full drought response to 3.5 million people, WFP requires US$88 million over the next six months.